FY 2023 Choice Neighborhoods Implementation Grants

 This NOFO has two deadline dates: one for new Implementation Grants and one for Supplemental Grants.

-The application due date for an Implementation Grant 11:59:59 pm Eastern Time on December 11, 2023.
-Any application received after the December 11th deadline that is not applying for the Supplemental Grant funding is automatically ineligible.
+The application due date for a new Implementation Grant is 11:59:59 pm Eastern Time on February 13, 2024.
+Any application received after the February 13th deadline that is not applying for the Supplemental Grant funding is automatically ineligible.

 The pool of eligible applicants for a Supplemental Grant is limited to those previously awarded CN Implementation Grant recipients as stated in the Appendix.
 The due date for a Supplemental Grant application is 11:59:59 pm Eastern time on March 4, 2024.